herculas/vc-data-integrity/README.md

 Data integrity proofs can be used to provide integrity and authenticity guarantees for linked data files.
 This package is designed to provide a fundamental and general interface for proof implementation and application.

-## Implementations

-A data integrity proof is designed to be easy to use by developers and therefore strives to minimize the amount of information one has to remember to generate a proof.
-Often, just the cryptographic suite name (such as `eddsa-rdfc-2022`) is required from developers to initiate the creation of a proof.
-These cryptographic suites are often created and reviewed by people that have the requisite cryptographic training to ensure that safe combinations of cryptographic primitives are used.

-The requirement for all data integrity cryptographic suite implementations are as follows:

-- The implementation MUST identify a cryptographic suite `type` and any parameters that can be used with the suite.
-- The implementation MUST detail the **_transformation algorithms_** (if any), parameters, and other necessary details, used to modify input data into the data to be protected.
-- The implementation MUST detail the **_hashing algorithms_** parameters, and other necessary details used to perform cryptographic hashing to the data to be protected.
-- The implementation MUST detail the **_proof serialization algorithms_**, parameters, and other necessary details used to perform cryptographic protection of the data.
-- The implementation MUST detail the **_proof verification algorithms_**, parameters, and other necessary details used to perform cryptographic verification of the data.
-- The implementation MUST define a **_data integrity cryptographic suite instantiation algorithm_** that accepts a set of options and returns a cryptosuite instance.
-This algorithm SHOULD be listed in the [Verifiable Credential Extensions](https://w3c.github.io/vc-extensions/) document.
-A data integrity cryptographic suite instance struct hat the following items:

-  - `createProof`: An algorithm that takes an input document and proof options as input, and produces a data integrity proof or an error.
-  - `verifyProof`: An algorithm that takes a secured data document as input, and produces a cryptosuite verification result or an error.
-The cryptosuite verification result is a struct that contains the following items:

-    - `verified`: A boolean that is `true` if the verification succeeded, or `false` otherwise.
-    - `verifiedDocument`: A map that represents the secured data document with the verified proofs removed if verified is `true`, or `null` otherwise.

-    The structure MAY contain other implementation-specific information that is useful for developers, such as debugging information.
-If an error is produced, the verification process failed to complete.
-An error, such as a network error, does not mean that a future attempt at verification would fail.

 ## How it Works?

 The operation of Data Integrity is conceptually simple.